-How do I find the circulation figures for a magazine or newspaper?
+How do I find the circulation statistics for a journal, magazine or newspaper?

-Sources of circulation data may include figures reported by the periodical to the Audit Bureau of Circulation or similar organizations, post office records, or statements (sworn or unsworn) from the publishers.
+Sources of circulation data may include numbers reported by the Audit Bureau of Circulation or similar organizations, post office records, or statements (sworn or unsworn) from the publishers.
 Some periodicals do not report their circulation (especially very small ones and/or ones that do not solicit advertising); in these cases the suggested titles may or may not supply an estimate.
 In general these titles carry circulation figures for U.S. and Canadian publications; much less often for publications from other countries.

 - 1880-1909: N.W.
 Ayer & Son's American Newspaper Annual